 In October 1986, Mario purchased 2,500 shares in Machinery Manufacturers Ltd for \$2,650 including brokerage.
 He sold the shares last March for \$2,300 and paid \$50 brokerage costs.
 Mario also made a capital loss of \$350 on some shares he sold in 1999-2000 but had not made any capital gain since then that he could use to offset his capital losses.

 The sale is a CGT event.
 Mario purchased the Machinery Manufacturers Ltd shares before 11.45am (by legal time in the ACT) on 21 September 1999 but he made a capital loss, so neither the indexation nor the discount method applies.

+Mario calculates his capital loss for the current income year as follows:

+\$

+Reduced cost base (\$2,650 + \$50) 2,700

+less capital proceeds 2,300

+Capital loss 400

+The net capital losses that Mario can carry forward to reduce capital gains he may make in later income years are:

+\$

-Mario calculates his capital loss for the current income year as follows: Reduced cost base (\$2,650 + \$50) \$2,700 less capital proceeds \$2,300 Capital loss \$400 The net capital losses that Mario can carry forward to reduce capital gains he may make in later income years are: Net capital loss for 2015-16 \$400 plus net capital loss for 1999-2000 \$350 Net capital losses carried forward \$750 to later income years As he has no other capital gains or capital losses, Mario does not write anything at A and completes item 18 on his tax return (supplementary section) as follows: Capital gains Did you have a capital gains tax event during the year?
-You must print X in the YES box at G if you had an YES X amount of capital gains from a trust.
+Net capital loss for 2017-18 \$400

+plus net capital loss for 1999-2000 \$350

+Net capital losses carried forward

+to later income years \$750

+As he has no other capital gains or capital losses, Mario does not write anything at A and completes item 18 on his tax return (supplementary section) as follows:

+18 Capital gains Did you have a capital gains G tax event during the year?
+No Yes X You must print amount of cap X in the Yes box at G if you had an ital gains from a trust.
 Have you applied an exemption or rollover?
-NO YFS Net capital gain A Total current year capital gains Net capital losses carried forward to later income years
+No Yes Net capital gain A,,00 Total current year capital gains H Net capital losses carried forward to later income years 750.00 Credit fo r foreign resident capital gains 🗙

+Item 18 on Mario's tax return, showing Net capital losses carried forward to later income years (V) 750.